vergenzt/graphql-backcompatibility/README.md

 ## String => Enum

 If you've got a field that should be an enum but was created as a string, then for the most part it's safe to change it to an enum.
 There are three cases I’ve come up with, and backcompat is maintained for two of the three--but there is one case that breaks.
-(All of the following assume that
+(All of the following assume that a limited set of values are used for the string in practice; i.e. it acts as an enum.)

  1. :white_check_mark: Queries for a field do not break on string => enum type change.
 The value gets returned as a JSON string either way.